8 Tips to Save Money Renting in NYC

 All these eager renters eat up inventory, leaving you with less to choose from and higher prices.

-October and November are shoulder months coming off peak Summer demand, with rents starting to fall noticeably in December before reaching their bottom in January and early February.
+October and November are shoulder months after peak Summer demand, and rents typically fall noticeably in December before reaching their bottom in January and early February.

 Best time to rent: January or February